ideal for hedging and screening purposes

 Griselinia littoralis ‘Green Horizon’

 This new “Kapuka” hybrid is similar to the standard Griselinia littoralis, but with deeper green and oval glossy foliage.
-It is a fast growing evergreen, hardy to at least –10°C. It will withstand salt laden winds but not right on the seafront.
-Upright growing, this variety forms a dense hedge that can be trimmed to 1.5m or more if required (up to 5m) and a width of only 60cm so it won’t take up a large part of your garden.
+It is a fast growing evergreen, hardy to at least -10°C. It will withstand salt laden winds but not right on the seafront.
+Upright growing, this variety forms a dense hedge that can be trimmed to 1.5 meters or more if required (up to 5m) and a width of only 60cm so it won’t take up a large part of your garden.

 Griselinia Green Horizon